KP1709/ColourInputDisplayerTS/README.md

 ## 🛠️ Additional Features
 - useMemo and React.memo used to prevent child components from rerendering unnecessarily (Done for practice only)
 - Gets and displays the colour name from an API based on the hexadecimal value entered
+  - Used debouncing to reduce the number of unnecessary API calls made

 ## 📚 Resources
 - TypeScript in React - Complete Tutorial (Crash Course) - https://www.youtube.com/watch?v=TPACABQTHvM